mattijn/topojson/docs/api/topojson.core.topology.md

 > + ###### `data` : _any_ geometric type
     Geometric data that should be converted into TopoJSON
 > + ###### `topology` : boolean
-    Specifiy if the topology should be computed for deriving the TopoJSON.
+    Specify if the topology should be computed for deriving the TopoJSON.
     Default is `True`.
 > + ###### `prequantize` : boolean, int
     If the prequantization parameter is specified, the input geometry is